Lavender (2016 film): Plot

 As Jane insists they leave, Alice screams that a man was chasing her and begins to have an asthma attack.
 The spirits won't let Jane leave the house when Alan rushes Alice to the hospital.
 She finds a music box in Susie's room, containing the other half of the torn family photo, revealing Liam to be Jane's father.

 Jane finally remembers what happened the night her family died: The sisters heard Patrick enter the house and hid under the bed, but Patrick pulled Susie out and was preparing to molest her when their parents arrived home (Jennifer, her mother, who turns out to be the antiques store clerk).
 Jennifer grabs a hammer and finds Patrick on Susie, who suffers an asthma attack.
 Patrick kills Jennifer with the hammer, then chases Jane, who runs into Liam.
 They crash down the stairs, killing Liam and causing Jane’s head injuries.
 Patrick finds Susie dead of her asthma attack, so he places the hammer in Liam's hand and leaves.
 Jane wakes up and crawls into the corner the police found her in, covered in Liam's blood.

 Adult Jane sits with Liam, who explains that the family's spirits were trapped and could only lead her to the truth so she could set them free.
 Alan comes and says he dropped Alice off at Patrick's.
 They rush there as Patrick is preparing to molest Alice, and he shoots at Alan.
 Jane hits Patrick with a shovel.
-Patrick wakes up as Jane drags him into Susie's room.
+Patrick wakes up, hands duct taped together, as Jane drags him into Susie's room.
 As he begs her not to leave him there, she tells him he can plead his case to the family and leaves.
 The movie ends as Patrick desperately cries for his life.